Last Updated on 17 November, 2020 by Samuelsson

 Many people have a dream of having a computer that trades for them so that they don’t have to care for the order execution or anything else trading related.
 While no such trading exists, algorithmic trading comes very close, and according to us, it certainly is the best trading form out there!

 Algorithmic trading, or algo trading, is when a computer is given a script called a trading strategy, that is executed for you.
-With algorithmic trading you are free to do whatever you want while the computer takes care of the trading for you.
-However, you still have to check in on you algorithmic trading strategies regularly to ensure that everything runs smoothly.
+With algorithmic trading, you are free to do whatever you want while the computer takes care of the trading for you.
+However, you still have to check in on your algorithmic trading strategies regularly to ensure that everything runs smoothly.